Omni-guides/Tuxborn/README.md

 **Tuxborn – Deck:** This profile aims for a locked 40FPS experience on the Steam Deck.
 **Tuxborn - Deck CS:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile.
 **Tuxborn – Desktop:** This profile is for slightly more powerful PCs, has a full Community Shaders suite and higher INI settings.
-Performance of this profile will depend on your sy specs.
+Performance of this profile will depend on your system specs.

 **Tuxborn – Deck BFCO:** This profile aims for a locked 40FPS experience on the Steam Deck, and includes the BFCO combat animation framework.
 **Tuxborn - Deck CS BFCO:** This profile aims for a locked 30FPS experience on the Steam Deck, but with the additional visual benefits of the Community Shaders mod and profile, and includes the BFCO combat animation framework.
 **Tuxborn – Desktop BFCO:** This profile is for slightly more powerful PCs, has a full Community Shaders suite, higher INI settings, and includes the BFCO combat animation framework.
-Performance of this profile will depend on your sy specs.
+Performance of this profile will depend on your system specs.

 Please Note: Due to the need for shader cache building on the Steam Deck, there may be a noticeable stutter in the first 1-2 hours while the cache builds.
 It should be good after that.